 Total premiums paid from age 30 ~ 67: $13,670*

 Payout per year: $1,248 x 12 = $14,976*

 (*Figures are estimated.
-MOH says that Careshield life payout may increase over time until age 67 starting from $600 per month.
+MOH says that Careshield life payout may increase over time until age 67 starting from $600 monthly benefit.
 So we assumed a 2% annual increase, which is the same assumption MOH made for their calculations)

 With only one year of payout and Jessica is able to recoup 37 years of CareShield Life premium!

-But of course, it’ll be even better if we stay healthy and not become severely disabled.
+But of course, it’ll be even better if we will never need to use the money.

 5. Use Medisave, Not Cash

 Imagine we have to pay CareShield Life in cash.

 Perhaps we’ll see Singaporeans coming together at Hong Lim Park to protest…